Evaluations

 For the "overall score" eval template, the default data generation UX should work well without any custom guidance.
 However, evals like bias, toxicity and jailbreaking you'll want to generate data with specific guidance that ensures the dataset includes the necessary content (toxic data, biased data, maliciousness, etc).
 The following templates can be added to the "Human Guidance" option in synthetic data gen UI, to help generate (in)appropriate content.

-Once you've generated your data, open the "Dataset" tab in Kiln
+Once you've generated your data, open the "Dataset" tab in Kiln.

 Use the "Select" UI to select a portion of your dataset for your eval-dataset.
 80% is a good starting point.
 Add the tag for your eval dataset, which is "eval_config" if you kept the default tag name.
+Note: if you you generated data using synthetic "topics", make sure to include a mix of each topic in each sub-dataset.

 Filter the dataset to both tags (eval_config and golden) to double check you didn't accidentally add any items to both datasets.